devugo/reactjs-pagination/README.md

 Usage
 =====

 This component is very easy to use and user friendly.
-Just provide the required props and you are good to get your pagination rendereed!
+Just provide the required props and you are good to get your pagination rendered!

 ```
 import React, { useState } from 'react';
 import ReactDom from 'react-dom';
-// import Pagination from '../../dist/Pagination';
 import Pagination from '../components/Pagination';
 import { data } from './data';